blackstarltd/blackstarltd/README.md

-This is the official GitHub page of Blackstar Network Ltd.
+This is the official GitHub profile of Blackstar Network Ltd.

 <!---
 blackstarnet/blackstarnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.